 - Discover ground truth about company culture.
 HR is there to help employees in every department and needs to know what’s going on.
 Your HR personnel should meet and interview other employees to get a feel for the company, see different viewpoints, and gain employee trust.

 - Set goals for growth.
 When creating your HR plan, make sure HR and company goals align.
 Help set realistic HR goals that can be implemented within the first three to six months.

 HR Checklist for Startups: The Top 9 Priorities

 Your company doesn’t need to have a comprehensive organization plan the day you open, but you do need to have a basic HR department plan for structure and operation.
 This plan will act as a guideline as your company expands and will help you develop your HR department.

-2. Establish Onboarding and Recruiting Procedures
+3. Establish Onboarding and Recruiting Procedures

 Even if your startup is small, you need to consider how to make hiring decisions.
 This includes where to post your job ads, how to determine who your target candidates are, and how to structure the onboarding process.
 Whether you’re hiring your first employee or your 50th, make sure you have the necessary paperwork ready for them.
-This includes the:

 - Offer Letter